ivy-llc/ivy/docs/overview/design/ivy_as_a_transpiler.rst

    net = ivy.to_ivy_module(net)

 In its current form, the :class:`ivy.Module` instance thinly wraps the PyTorch model into the :class:`ivy.Module` interface, whilst preserving the pure PyTorch backend.
-We can trace this network into a graph using Ivy’s tracer like so:
+We can trace a graph of this network using Ivy’s tracer like so:

 .. code-block:: python